kostamilorava/ultimate-backup-server/README.md

 ### Requirements

-- rsync v3 or higher should be installed on both the source and destination of your backup
+- rsync v3 or higher should be installed on both the source and backup server
 - the source and destination server should use the `ext3` or `ext4` filesystem
 - Docker